container-storage-interface/community/governance.md

 ### Passing Criteria

-A proposed motion is adopted if:
-* It receives `+1` from more than half of voters that have binding vote privilege.
-* It receives no `-1` binding vote.
+A proposed motion is considered adopted when it receives `+1` from more than half of the voters that have binding vote privilege and receives no `-1` binding vote.

-A proposed motion is considered rejected if any of the above condition is not met.
+If there is any `-1` binding vote, the proposed motion is considered adopted only if it receives `+1` from more than 2/3 of the voters that have binding vote privilege.

-Any `-1` binding vote constitutes a veto and it cannot be overruled nor overridden by anyone.
-The veto stands until and unless withdrawn by their casters.

 ### Subject Templates